Health Spending Accounts

 • X-Ray Technician

-• Covid tests – completed and processed by a lab or pharmacy
+• COVID tests – completed and processed by a lab or pharmacy

-• Electrolysis – amounts paid to a qualified medical practitioner.
+• Electrolysis – amounts paid to a qualified medical practitioner

 • Treatment centre for a person addicted to drugs, alcohol, or gambling*

-• Brace for a limb, spinal brace
+• Brace – for a limb or spine

 • Crutches